Murder of Deanna Criswell: Identification

 Criswell's case was one in which identification was aided by people using amateur online networks.
-Since the beginning of the 21st century, a number of websites and organizations have been established that post material about missing or unidentified persons, to engage the power of crowd sourcing.
+Since the beginning of the 21st century, a number of websites and organizations have been established that post material about missing or unidentified persons, to engage the power of crowdsourcing.
 After long being estranged from Criswell's father, in 2014, her paternal aunt and uncle, Ellen and Donald Criswell, reconciled with him.
-When they learned that Deanna had not been heard from in decades and was never officially reported missing, they began to search online databases, after their hope dwindled that their niece was still alive.
+When they learned that Deanna had not been heard from in decades and was never officially reported missing, they began to search online databases, after their prospects of their niece still being alive dwindled.
 Although her father had tried to report her as missing in 1987, police did not accept the case because of her history of running away from each parent.

 Her family had thought she would "contact them when she wanted to."
 Criswell was found to have called her older sister Debbie Renn once after arriving in Tucson, but she had not called either of her parents.
 After learning from the father that Criswell had reached Tucson, her aunt and uncle started searching databases for unidentified persons in Arizona cases.

 Some five to ten months before February 2015, the couple discovered the "Pima County Jane Doe" case and studied the facial reconstruction on The Doe Network.
 Criswell's father had given them a photo of Deanna as a teenager, and the couple thought the image of the reconstruction resembled their niece, including the space between her two top teeth.
 Other characteristics, such as the height and weight approximation, were also similar.
 After the pair contacted Pima County law enforcement, their staff took DNA samples from Criswell's parents to compare to the profile of the remains.

 The match to Deanna Lee Criswell was announced on February 11, 2015, more than 27 years after her death.
 Her family decided to leave her buried in Pima County.
 In March 2015, Jerry, Donald and another of their brothers gathered at the cemetery and replaced the "Jane Doe 19" gravestone with a "Deanna L. Criswell" gravestone.